sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/2 - Golden Flowers/2 - Golden Flowers.md

 Her eyebrow raised as she then saw the other kid, slowly coming to, in the same bed of flowers as she and Hattie.

+A bed of golden flowers, to be exact.

 This bed was brightly lit - Mu looked upward, and found its light source somewhere up above, a hole in the rocky walls surrounding them.

 Okay, so they were still underground...